 Introduction: Civility in Crisis 1.
 Rural Civilities: Caste, Gender and Public Life in Kerala 2.
 The Christian Conundrum: Minority Citizens and the Incivility of Caste 3.
 Disjunctions of Democracy and Liberalism: Agonistic Imaginations of dignity in Bihar 4.
 To be a Hindu Citizen: Politics of Dalit Migrants in Contemporary West Bengal 5.
 Modernity without Alterity: Caste Associations and Hindu Cosmopolitanism in Contemporary Mumbai 6.
 Towards Greater Civility: Public Morality and Transversal Queer/Feminist Politics in India 7.
 Inter-Caste Accommodations and Minimal Civility in Rural India 8.
 An Uncivil City

 Hugo Gorringe is Senior Lecturer in Sociology and the Co-Director of the Centre for South Asian Studies at the University of Edinburgh, Scotland.
 His research focuses on the interplay between caste, politics and Dalit movements in Tamil Nadu.
-He is author of Untouchable Citizens (2005) and Panthers in Parliament: Dalits, Caste and Political Power in South India (2017), as well as numerous articles on chapters on identity, violence, space, caste and politics.
+He is the author of Untouchable Citizens (2005) and Panthers in Parliament: Dalits, Caste and Political Power in South India (2017), as well as numerous articles and chapters on identity, violence, space, caste and politics.